December 1-6

 "Qavah" and "Yakhal" are Hebrew words for hope.
 Learn more about the richness of the word "hope" in the video above.

-ADVENT READING PLAN
+HOPE READING PLAN

 As we learned in the Bible Project video above, the word "hope" is rich and full of meaning.
 Week 1 of our Advent Bible reading plan focuses on six places in God's word where we find HOPE.
 This Sunday we will dig into this word even more!